 Knowing this may lead you to save more and/or revise your retirement planning assumptions.
 This is worth reviewing annually.

-Stocks prices are volatile and low right now.
+Stock prices are volatile and low right now.
 Which makes it a great time to hitch up your pants and dollar cost average into the market!

 Best case scenario, your savings are worth 7.3% LESS than last year.
 The low interest rates from savings accounts won’t cut it.